Janmorgen/RGBimgtocpp/README.md

 ### RGB Image to Arduino CPP

-This is some simple code to get RGB images into PROGMEM to be displayed by a Adafruits GFX library.
+This is some simple code to get RGB images into PROGMEM to be displayed by the Adafruits GFX library function `drawRGBBitmap`.
 I am using it for a SSD1351 driver display and aside from color encoding issues (which I will fix), it is read and displayed perfectly by my ESP32-WROOM

 #### Usage
 - Install required library "Pillow"